Hackinator07/thebirdiebriefing.github.io/README.md

-# Golf Girl Gazette
+# The Birdie Briefing

-A modern, responsive website for Golf Girl Gazette - your premier source for LPGA women's golf news, tournament coverage, and exclusive content.
+A modern, responsive website for The Birdie Briefing - your premier source for LPGA women's golf news, tournament coverage, and exclusive content.

 ## Features